uw-advanced-robotics/taproot/README.md

 ## Requirements for use

-- A robot operated by a [RoboMaster Development Board Type A](https://store.dji.com/product/rm-development-board-type-a).
+- A robot operated by a [RoboMaster Development Board Type A](https://store.dji.com/product/rm-development-board-type-a) or [Type C](https://www.robomaster.com/en-US/products/components/general/development-board-type-c/info).
-   - Support for the RoboMaster Development Board Type C is planned, tracked here: https://gitlab.com/aruw/controls/taproot/-/issues/9
 - A Linux environment.
 Virtual Machines work great.
 Documentation forthcoming (TODO).
 - An ST-Link- or J-Link-compatible probe for flashing and debugging